NicolasMSalas/eco395m_ml_coffee_trees/README.md

 ## Ridge Regression
 ![output6](https://github.com/user-attachments/assets/18246c86-c023-4767-a92d-20d5fd994975)

 We looked at the differenced coffee price data.
 The optimal alpha value was found to be 100, and our best MSE was 0.0090, outperforming the trivial baselines (predict=0 => MSE=0.0132, predict last differenced => MSE=0.0131).
-We also achieved MAE=0.0727 and R²=0.2922.
 Overall, the model succeeded in extracting meaningful signals.

 ## Talk about which model was the "Winner"
+The ridge regression performs better in terms of MSE, but when looking at the results when compared to the simplicity of generating them, the ARDL(1,1) model performs best as it does not need to tranform data beyond taking the first difference.

 # Limitations of the Data
 Since the top 5 coffee exporting countries have more volatile currencies when compared to the USD, there are rapid changes to the values which may undermine its effect on trade between these countries.
 This may reflect in a muted effect in the various models used.
 The Sentiment Ratio data and the import data for the top coffee importing countries is not as helpful as it could have been if we had gathered it on a monthly basis, considering that we are trying to predict coffee prices on a monthly basis.